Recipe and photos for this Green Grapefruit Smoothie Recipe were updated 1/4/19. Most of the original writing remains.

 Instructions

-- To prepare the grapefruit, slice in half and cut out the wedges of one half.
-Transfer the wedges and whatever leftover juice you can squeeze out of the grapefruit half you used to the blender.
+- To prepare the grapefruit, slice in half crosswise and cut out the wedges of each half with a knife (or a grapefruit knife if you have one).
+Transfer the wedges and whatever leftover juice you can squeeze out of the grapefruit to the blender.
+You can also segment the grapefruit if that's your preferred method of slicing it.
+Just make sure there isn't any white membrane on the slices.

-- Add the kale leaves, banana, chia seeds and water.
+- Add the bananas, chia seeds, and water.
 Blend at high speed for about 30 seconds to 1 minute or until smooth.
 Add more water if needed.
 If you do not use a frozen banana, consider adding ice to make it colder.
 Enjoy!

 Nutrition